-From serenading ballads at jazz lounges to championing all women beat battles, to opening for Boyz II Men's sold out concert, Katarra, singer-songwriter, pianist, and producer has performed in venues locally and across the nation.
-From the Black Lives Conference in Atlanta to the III Points Festival in Miami, this St. Louis native brings a variety of talents and styles to the table, pulling audiences into her impassioned performances with sultry, yet powerful vocals and smooth keys that blend Jazz, Soul, R&B, Hip-Hop, and Classical influences.
+From serenading ballads at jazz lounges to championing all women's beat battles, Katarra, singer-songwriter, pianist, and producer has performed in venues locally and across the nation.
+From the III Points Festival in Miami to opening a sold-out concert for Boyz II Men in Chesterfield, this St. Louis native brings a variety of talents and styles to the table.
+Pulling audiences into impassioned performances, Katarra hones sultry, yet powerful vocals and smooth keys that blend Jazz, Soul, R&B, Hip-Hop, and Classical influences.

-"My music ranges from emotionally explosive ballads to boom bap grooves to jazz centered Prometheans...all spilling from one place: the soul.
+"My music ranges from emotionally explosive ballads, to boom bap R&B grooves, to Jazz centered Prometheans...all spilling from one place: the soul."

-Katarra’s story and music has been covered by her city’s most cherished media platforms, such as: STL Post Dispatch, STL Magazine, STL American, The Riverfront Times, STL Public Radio, and Deluxe Magazine amongst others.
 After the release of her debut project ‘Cocoa Voyage’ in Nov.
-2019, Katarra would go on to be listed on Bandcamp’s ‘Best Soul of 2019’, featuring ‘Cocoa Voyage’ on the story headline, and The Riverfront Time’s ‘Best Local Music of 2019’.
-A story of a phoenix rising from the ashes made its way around the city, and in the midst of positive and negative experiences with mental health, Katarra found healing and personal strength with every stage she touched.
+2019, Katarra was listed on Bandcamp’s ‘Best Soul of 2019’, featuring ‘Cocoa Voyage’ on the story headline, and The Riverfront Time’s ‘Best Local Music of 2019’.
+Her story has since been covered by St. Louis' most cherished media platforms, such as STL Post Dispatch, STL Magazine, STL American, The Riverfront Times, NPR St. Louis Public Radio, and Voyage STL amongst others.
+A story of a phoenix rising from the ashes made its way around the city, and during positive and negative experiences with mental health, Katarra found healing and personal strength with every stage she touched.

-With raw emotion, this story continues on as Katarra’s soulful runs and revival of the jazz scat style, is a musical revolution all wrapped up in one woman, allowing her creations to dive into the ups and downs of loving and living, passion and pain, self-reflection, and self-awareness one stage at a time.
+This story continues as Katarra’s soulful runs and revival of the jazz scat style, is a musical revolution all wrapped up in one woman, allowing her creations to dive into the ups and downs of loving and living, passion and pain, self-reflection, and self-awareness.